The BEGINNER’S Guide to Boxing

 Boxing Warm-up

-• 3 ROUNDS – run or jump rope (both is good, too) [how to jump rope]
+- 3 ROUNDS – run or jump rope (both are good, too)

 Boxing Workout